bespokewd1/BespokeAgency/src/content/blog/5-key-lessons-i-learned-while-starting-my-web-agency-with-just-2-clients.md

 This kind of support has shown me the value of networking beyond my usual circle.
 By reaching out to people in your industry, joining online communities, or attending local events, you can build relationships based on shared interests and goals.
 In many cases, these connections can be incredibly uplifting, and some may even turn into long-term clients, collaborators, or mentors.
 Embracing support from new and unexpected sources has been a powerful and humbling lesson in this journey.

-3. Learn to Delegate – Don’t Be Afraid to Ask for Help
+<h3>3.
+Learn to Delegate – Don’t Be Afraid to Ask for Help</h3>

 When I first started, I felt like I had to do everything myself—after all, this was my business, and I wanted control over every detail.
 But quickly, I learned that trying to juggle every single task, from technical troubleshooting to graphic design, led to burnout and slowed my progress.
 Asking for help and delegating has been a huge relief, bringing in fresh perspectives and skills that enhance my work.

 One project taught me this lesson well.
 I spent three days wrestling with a logo design issue, trying every trick I could find—even using AI tools and endless Google searches—but nothing worked.
 Finally, I reached out to a web dev group I’m part of, and within a short time, someone spotted the issue and guided me through a solution.
-That experience was a real eye-opener: no matter how much you learn, you can’t know everything!
+That experience was a real eye-opener: no matter how much you learn; you can’t know everything!

 Since then, I’ve made it a habit to tap into different resources and communities when I’m stuck.
 Whether it’s my Discord group, classmates from web dev courses, or a web design group, each community offers unique insights that have helped me solve complex challenges.
 Learning to contract out specialized tasks when needed and knowing whom to reach out to for help has been essential for my growth and sanity.
 Embracing others' knowledge has shown me that collaboration can lead to better outcomes than trying to go it alone.

-4. Be Ready for the Stress – But Don’t Let It Overwhelm You
+<h3>4.
+Be Ready for the Stress – But Don’t Let It Overwhelm You</h3>

 Starting a business is super exciting, but it can also be pretty stressful.
 You have to juggle taxes, finances, client expectations, and various subscriptions—all of which can feel like big mountains to climb!
 To make it easier, stay organized and break tasks down into smaller steps.
 Taking things one at a time really helps!
 And remember to celebrate the small wins; they keep you motivated on tough days.